Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Introduction

 \gls{tpp} models capture irregular stochastic event times in various domains. \gls{tpp} methods are widely applied in seismology \cite{ogata1988statistical}, finance \cite{filimonov2015apparent}, and epidemiology \cite{gatrell1996spatial}.
 In seismology, \glspl{tpp} model earthquake occurrences by capturing the stochastic nature of event times and locations while accounting for aftershock sequences and spatial clustering to estimate the probability of future seismic activity.
 In finance, they capture the irregular timing of discrete price changes, trade executions, and market orders while accounting for serial dependence of events, offering insight into market stability and volatility.
 In epidemiology, \glspl{tpp} model the spread of disease by treating infections as stochastic events that trigger secondary infections, helping to estimate transmission rate, predict outbreaks, and evaluate interventions.

 Despite their broad applicability, \glspl{tpp} have not yet been used to model aggressive behavior onsets in inpatient youths with autism.
-These onsets exhibit irregular timing and temporal clustering, where bursts of aggressive behavior occur within short intervals.
+These onsets exhibit irregular timing and temporal clustering, with bursts occurring within short intervals.
 Compared to point-estimate classifier methods, \glspl{tpp} offer several key advantages.
 They generate probabilistic forecasts by sampling entire trajectories, account for irregular inter-onset intervals, and support causal inference and knowledge discovery \cite{yan2019recent}.
-Applying \gls{tpp} to aggressive behavior onsets in inpatient youths with autism allows us to address questions such as ``How many aggressive behavior onsets will occur between 5–10 minutes of an observation session?'' and ``Do inpatient youths with autism exhibit self-excitation in aggressive behavior onsets?'' \cite{shchur2021neural}.
+Applying \gls{tpp} to aggressive behavior onsets in inpatient youths with autism allows us to address questions such as ``How many onsets will occur between 5-10 minutes of an observation session?'' and ``Do inpatient youths with autism exhibit self-excitation in onset patterns?'' \cite{shchur2021neural}.

 Several studies have explored automated aggressive behavior detection in youths with autism using time-series data. \gls{cnn}-based models analyzing video streams \cite{fadhel2023detecting} have linked the likelihood of aggressive behavior to hand movement speed, while hybrid \gls{cnn}-\gls{lstm} models leveraging physiological signals from wearable biosensors \cite{khullar2021meltdown} have been used to detect meltdowns and tantrums.
-While these methods improve aggressive behavior detection in autistic youth, they do not improve safety for clinicians, caregivers, or patients.
-Predicting when a subsequent aggressive behavior will occur before it happens could enable just-in-time preventive interventions to mitigate harm.
+While these methods improve detection in autistic youth, they do not improve safety for clinicians, caregivers, or patients.
+Predicting when a subsequent aggressive episode will occur before it happens could enable just-in-time preventive interventions to mitigate harm.